How is overall risk assessed?

 So in other words the level of detection risk is dependant on the auditor's assessment of the first two types of risk.

 If controls are poor and there is a high inherent risk then we set detection risk low.
-This may seem a bit counter intuitive - to set the detection risk as low when other risks are high but it makes sense when you realise that it simply means more work is required too achieve that low risk.
+This may seem a bit counter intuitive - to set the detection risk as low when other risks are high but it makes sense when you realise that it simply means more work is required too achieve that low risk - we have to make the bottom umbrella larger to reduce detection risk.